Lima - Yule 2017

 An-tiki was a technical astonishing raft made of 4 supply water pipes of HDPE replacing the wooden trunks.
 The raft hold throughout technical constructions with many interesting details, as is demonstrated on photos - but didn't get famous for its seaworthiness.
 She was equiped with 4 Guaras, two stern-rudders and one steer-oar, and only the last worked - but no evidence is left - they didn't publish anything - how to navigate a raft by Guaras only, because probably they didn't.
 Result: One more ZERO experiment !

 But studying their photos, it seems for example as the short distance from mast to forestay wouldn't permit an adequate adjustment of sail to go for a wind abeam.
 Too the forward daggerboards placed close to the mast, indicate that the raft was mostly build to sail with wind from behind.
 And that was what they did.
-Choosing the trade wind from Africa they didn't need more than run for the wind - or maximum broad reach - to land in Caribien.
+Choosing the old trade wind from Africa as every sail ship since the Carracks has done, they didn't need more than run for the wind - or maximum broad reach - to land in Caribien.
 Just as the route of a balloon.